 This evening I attended thinkpublic’s screening and talk ‘Using Film to Create Change in the Public Sector” and was moved and inspired to share a few thoughts.

-I wanted to do this firstly because over the past few years I have helped produce films as part of service design projects and have always been an advocate of the power of showing people what their customers are experiencing and saying about them.
-This is too often done through cleverly-written and clever sounding documents.
-What’s less clever is that 60 pages of statistics, insights and pull-out quotes are far less effective at achieving this than actually showing people their own customers saying what they feel into a camera.
+I wanted to do this firstly because over the past few years I have helped produce films as part of service design projects, and have always been an advocate of the power of showing people what their users are feeling and experiencing and saying about them in order to effect change.
+However, this is still too often done through dry documents – a hundred pages of statistics, pull-out quotes and prose that are less accessible, less compelling and detach great ideas from the human experiences and imperatives that inform them.

-And secondly, because the talks that followed the two shorts uncovered the power of film as not just the means to an end, where a film is presented as part of evidence at the end of a research phase to validate and unlock the next phase, but an end in itself.
+And secondly, because the talks that followed the two short films this evening uncovered the power of film as not just the means to an end, where a film is presented as part of evidence at the end of a research phase to validate and unlock the next phase, but an end in itself by including people in the process and even performing an organisational therapy.
 The two films each unlocked good points about this.

 Just A minor Operation: Karen’s Story